Design it. Sell it. We print it.

 • Maximum resolution

-Once you open a t-shirt in Edit mode, click Upload, on the left-hand menu, and you’ll find the print file requirements.
+Once you open a t-shirt in Edit mode, click Upload in the left-hand menu.
+That’s where you’ll see the print area and all your design file setup – t-shirt printing requirements included.

 Check the t-shirt sizes, print areas, and printing method

-First, make sure you select the printing method that works for you.
-In this case, choose direct-to-garment (DTG) or all-over printing (AOP).
-Filter your printing method preference while browsing our Catalog.
+First, select a printing method that works for you.
+For most custom designs, that’s direct-to-garment (DTG) or all-over printing (AOP) – filter by print method while browsing the Catalog.

 Second, get to know your print area.
-Our Product Creator displays the specifics for every t-shirt – you’ll see them under Print file requirements.
+Our Product Creator displays the specifics for every t-shirt – you’ll see them under Product and design guidelines.

 Set up your design software correctly